cheesechompers3d/wacky-flip/content/games/party-animals.md

     - question: "How many players can play together?"
       answer: "Party Animals supports up to 8 players in online matches and 4 players in local multiplayer mode."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 Party Animals features cute characters and non-violent gameplay suitable for all ages."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Party Animals in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Party Animals and will respond to your inquiry promptly."